 When you get off the 200 shuttle bus at Kőbánya-Kispest, follow the signs (stairway or escalator) that lead you to the metro station.
 You need to take the blue M3 metro line towards Újpest-Központ (towards Budapest) to get into the city centre of Budapest.
 Taking the blue M3 metro line to the inner-city metro station called Deák Ferenc Tér for example, which is 10 metro stations away from Kőbánya-Kispest, will normally take 17-19 minutes; making the entire journey from Budapest Airport to Deák Ferenc Tér (Budapest) around 1 hour 10 minutes with waiting time for the 200E shuttle bus and M3 metro train.

 As mentioned above: As you exit Budapest Airport you will see Fő Taxi, the officially licensed taxi firm in partnership with Budapest Airport, in front of you.
-If you want to get to the city centre of Budapest quicker, a taxi ride from Budapest Airport to Deák Ferenc Tér for example will currently cost you between 7,500 HUF (£20.53) and 8,000 HUF (£21.90), depending on the traffic, route taken and final destination.
+If you want to get to the city centre of Budapest quicker, a 30-40 minute taxi ride from Budapest Airport to Budapest Central for example will currently cost you between 7,500 HUF (£20.53) and 8,000 HUF (£21.90), depending on the traffic, route taken and final destination.

 You can order a Fő Taxi directly from the Fő Taxi kiosk (cabin), which I highly recommend, whereby you get allocated (given a receipt for) a specific taxi or you can take a Fő Taxi from the taxi rank/stand.
 Either way, you pay at the end of your journey.

 NOTE WELL - You will be paying for one entire taxi journey only and NOT for each person.
 So if you are one, two, three or four passengers in one taxi, you will still pay for one taxi journey in that one taxi.
 Five passengers is a different story (you may have to pay extra).
 Up to four passengers' luggage will be free as long as it all fits comfortably in the taxi.